Australia in Brief

 Resources in Japanese

-The Embassy provides various resources about Australia in the Japanese language.
+The Embassy provides various resources about Australia.

 "Motto shiritai!
 Australia (Tell Me About Australia)" is a booklet made for Japanese students to learn about the general lifestyle, culture and history about Australia.
 Download (64pages PDF 6MB).